ROM hacking: Communities

-Most hacking groups offer web space for hosting hacks and screenshots (sometimes only hosting hacks by the group's members, sometimes hosting almost any hack), a message board, and often have an IRC channel.
+Most hacking groups offer web space for hosting hacks and screenshots (sometimes only hosting hacks by the group's members and hosting almost any hack), a message board, and often have an IRC channel.
+Several hacking groups and individuals have also created guides for beginners to get into grips with ROM hacking for the first time, such as the Rom Hacking Bible for the NES that was written in the mid-to-late 1990s, as well as guides designed for those who wanted to learn how to add or change things from start to finish.